abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 #### Public health

-We should not build software that harms the mental or physical health of people by design -- unless we do so in order to defend the constitutional order.
+We should not build software that harms the mental or physical health of people by design -- unless we do so to defend the constitutional order.
 We should undertake or fund research to determine the unintentional impacts that our systems have on the mental and physical health of people.
 Examples of negative impacts include blue light affecting sleep patterns, phone use causing vehicular death, and "dark design patterns" that produce addictive behavior in users.

 Principle: Our lives depend on the health of our minds and bodies, so we should make the health of others our highest priority.